radiantlogic-v8/documentation-new/documentation/installation/managing-self-signed-certificates.md

-6. Restart the pod by following these steps (or delete pod for rolling restart):
+6. Restart the pod by following these steps:

   * Access the pod:
     `kubectl exec -it -n ${NAMESPACE} ${RELEASE_NAME}-iddm-fid-0 -- bash`